Condamine Power Station

 Condamine Power Station is a 140 MW combined cycle power station near Miles on the western Darling Downs in Queensland, Australia.
-The station is located 8 km east of Miles on the south side of the Warrego Highway.
-The Condamine Power Station is owned by QGC Limited, a subsidiary of Royal Dutch Shell.
-Commissioned in June 2009, it has been claimed to be the world’s first combined-cycle power station entirely fired by untreated coal seam gas direct from the gasfield and Australia's first steam turbine condenser cooled by coal seam methane wastewater.
-However, the Townsville Power Station at Yabulu was commissioned earlier in February 2005 after being converted from a peak load to a combined cycle configuration but was designed to consume only treated coal seam gas.
+The station is located 8 km east of Miles on the south side of the Warrego Highway, while the gas reserves are extracted from the Berwyndale South Gasfield.

+The Condamine Power Station is owned by Shell Energy Operations Pty Ltd, a subsidiary of Royal Dutch Shell.
+Commissioned in June 2009, it has been claimed to be the world's first combined-cycle power station entirely fired by untreated coal seam gas direct from the gasfield and Australia's first steam turbine condenser cooled by coal seam methane wastewater.
+However, the Townsville Power Station at Yabulu was commissioned earlier, in February 2005, after being converted from a peak load to a combined cycle configuration, but was designed to consume only treated coal seam gas.